 Nora De Cuir

-Nora De Cuir is a Director at Kearns & West with over a decade of experience managing land use, transportation, energy and environmental projects.
-Her experience in long-range planning coupled with her passion for stakeholder collaboration help our clients to conduct meaningful engagement that improves their decision making process.
-Nora’s core skillset includes strategic planning, public involvement, and facilitation and materials design.
+Nora De Cuir is a Senior Director at Kearns & West with over fifteen years of experience facilitating collaborative decision making around land use, transportation, energy, water and natural resource management issues.
+Nora’s experience at the local, state and federal levels coupled with her passion for stakeholder collaboration helps our clients to conduct meaningful engagement that builds agreement.
+Nora’s core skillset includes strategic planning, public involvement, and facilitating conflict resolution within multi-party groups.

 With over 20 years of financial and management experience, Crystal Jackson, Director – Finance, oversees accounting operations including general accounting, cost accounting, budgets, accounts payable and accounts receivable.
 She is a member of the Kearns & West team since October 2003.
 She derives great satisfaction from finding out how ‘things work’, analyzing, dissecting, observing from all angles and formulating long-term solutions that advance company goals.